PranayKr/Self-Driving-Car-Projects/WriteUp_Report.md

 </table>

 ### Solution Design Approach
-I decided to go for a supervised leraning based image classification / regression algorithm implementation using deep convolutional neural network after looking at the End-to-end solution provided by NVIDIA Team for a similar problem statement I decided to use Keras library as it is a high-level wrapper over Tensorflow and theano libraries and can be used for designing and training a deep Convolutional-Net model using relatively less number of functions compared to tensorflow
+I decided to go for a supervised learning based image classification / regression algorithm implementation using deep convolutional neural network after looking at the End-to-end solution provided by NVIDIA Team for a similar problem statement I decided to use Keras library as it is a high-level wrapper over Tensorflow and theano libraries and can be used for designing and training a deep Convolutional-Net model using relatively less number of functions compared to tensorflow